go-gitea/gitea/CONTRIBUTING.md

 - **tests/integration:** Integration tests
 - **vendor:** External code that Gitea depends on.

+## Documentation

+If you add a new feature or change an existing aspect of Gitea, the documentation for that feature must be created or updated.

 ## API v1

 The API is documented by [swagger](http://try.gitea.io/api/swagger) and is based on [GitHub API v3](https://developer.github.com/v3/).